duggytuxy/Data-Shield_IPv4_Blocklist/README.md

 ## Why Data-Shield IPv4 Blocklist?

 - **Protective layer**: Data-Shield IPv4 Blocklist provides an additional layer of security to reduce the number and attack surface of your exposed assets (web applications, websites, DMZs, public IPs, etc.), reducing the recon phase and exposure of your data on platforms such as [Shodan](https://www.shodan.io/) and similar.
+- **Open to the general public**: Data-Shield IPv4 Blocklist is open to any user with a firewall, WAF, DNS sinkhole, and other similar protection mechanisms.
+- **Single origin**: Data-Shield IPv4 Blocklist comes from a single source, processed by probes located around the world.
+Logs are centralized on a self-hosted HIDS/SIEM platform, secured via an open-source WAF.
 - **Easy integration into your firewall, WAF, DNS Sinkhole instances**: This list can be easily integrated into most vendors as a single link (RAW) for standard recognition of the included data.
 - **Customizable based on vendor limitations**: Some vendors have limited the number of IPv4 addresses per entry (per list) to prevent resource consumption overload.
 Data-Shield IPv4 Blocklist is designed to comply with this limitation by creating split lists.
 - **Data reliability (IPv4)**: Data-Shield IPv4 Blocklist provides high-quality, reliable data by minimizing false positives to avoid blocking legitimate exposed instances.